Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

 If you want to lower your uric acid, you need to follow these recommendations:

 - Do not consume fruit in excess.
-It converts into purines that your body is not able to metabolize.
+Believe it or not, fruit converts into purines that your body is not able to metabolize.

 - Cook all food thoroughly so that you so that you eat the least amount of purines.